christian-gama/pd-solucoes/README.md

 ### Initializing the project

-To initialize the project, run the following command:
+To initialize the project, run the following command (requires Docker):

 ```bash
 make init
 ```

+If you don't have Docker installed, you can run the commands inside the Makefile manually.

 ### Running the tests